Meet our Editorial Team

 Sharon Seymour has a Masters in Writing and Literature and has enjoyed being a Reading Time reviewer for over a decade.
 She finds it a thrill to receive her Reading Time review books and feels honoured to have reviewed books by some of Australia’s best authors as well as new talent.
 She works as a Teacher/Librarian, combining her passion for teaching children with her passion for children’s literature.

-Shelley started her working career in the Dennis Wolanski Library of Performing Arts when it resided in what is now The Studio, at the Sydney Opera House.
-After fourteen years in the arts and corporate sector editing annual reports and board papers, she returned to her first love–libraries.
-Shelley is passionate about promoting the importance of libraries, books and literacy for children, at work and through her book blog.
+Shelley started her working career in the Dennis Wolanski Library of Performing Arts when it resided in, what is now, The Studio at the Sydney Opera House.
+After fourteen years in the arts and corporate sector editing annual reports and board papers, she currently works in local government.
+A qualified Librarian and Corporate Information Management professional, Shelley is passionate about information management and curation, promoting the importance of reading and literacy through her book blog and the role libraries will play in the future.

 I have worked as a Teacher Librarian and Children’s Librarian.
 In the Teacher Librarian positions I saw how important leisure reading is for consolidating a child’s reading skills and improving their literacy.
 To select literature for the school library that the kids would enjoy, I needed to get to know popular children’s literature well – an aspect of the job that I thoroughly enjoyed.
 I have carried this love of children’s literature into more recent roles as Children’s Librarian in public libraries and I get much satisfaction from introducing kids to a new author or series that they enjoy.
 Reviewing books for Reading Time gives me an opportunity to share my enthusiasm for children’s literature and help readers find the perfect book for them.